 Season 6, Episode 1

-The other side of Scarborough’s Rope with Margaret Goldberg
+The other side of Scarborough’s Rope, with Margaret Goldberg

 In our kick-off episode for season six, host Susan Lambert is joined by podcast alum Margaret Goldberg, the co-founder of the Right to Read Project.
 They discuss the new, animated Science of Reading series Brain Builders, and how this free tool can be shared directly with students and their caregivers.
 Importantly, Margaret also elevates the need to focus on the comprehension strand of the Science of Reading.